discordx-ts/discordx/docs/src/general/sharding.md

 ## Purpose

-Sharding is the process of splitting your main discord process into multiple shards to help with the load when your bot is in 2,500+ guilds.
-Discord.js has recommended to start making updates for sharding at around 2,000 guilds.
+Sharding is the process of splitting your main discord process into multiple shards to help with the load when your bot is in 2,500+ guilds. discord.**js** has recommended to start making updates for sharding at around 2,000 guilds.

 [Discord.js Sharding Guide](https://discordjs.guide/sharding/#when-to-shard)